zhendrikse/physics-in-python/README.md

 # Python physics demos from [Dot Physics](https://www.youtube.com/channel/UCVxIDFY01y4n_c2lK1TB-KA)

-These demos are refactored versions of the originals, found by the followling hyperlinks below.
-I have tried to make the original code more OO and make it express its intent.
+These demos are _refactored versions_ of the originals, found by the followling hyperlinks below.
+I have tried to make the original code more object-oriented and make it [reval its intent](https://martinfowler.com/bliki/BeckDesignRules.html).

 ## Water Sprinkler